Degree conditions forcing directed cycles: Semidegree threshold of with and

 \section{Semidegree threshold of $C_\ell$ with $k=4$ and $\ell \ge 9$}

 In this section we assume that $\ell \ge 9$ and $k=4$, which means that $\ell$ is divisible by $3$ and not divisible by $4$.
-We start with proving \thmref{thm:k4walk}, which is a similar stability-type theorem as in the previous section.
+We start with proving \thmref{thm:k4walk}, which is a similar stability-type theorem as Theorem~\ref{thm:kbig_walk} proved in the previous section.

 \begin{proof}[Proof of \thmref{thm:k4walk}] Let $H$ be an $n$-vertex graph with $\delta^\pm(H) \ge \frac{n}{4}-o(n)$ that does not contain a closed walk of length $\ell$.
 In particular, $H$ is $C_3$-free.
-If $H$ does not contain transitive triangles, then the underlying undirected graph is triangle-free and has minimum degree $\frac{n}{2}-o(n)$, so Andr\'asfai-Erd\H{o}s-S\'os Theorem~\cite{AndES74} yields it is bipartite.
+If $H$ does not contain transitive triangles, then the underlying undirected graph is triangle-free and has minimum degree $\frac{n}{2}-o(n)$, so Andr\'asfai--Erd\H{o}s--S\'os Theorem~\cite{AndES74} yields it is bipartite.
 Therefore, it is enough to find $o(n)$ vertices in $H$ that covers all its transitive triangles.
 Analogously to the previous section, we start with bounding the diameter of the graph~$H$.

 \begin{claim} For any vertices $x, y \in V(H)$ there exists a directed path of length at least 2 and at most 6 from $x$ to $y$. \end{claim}